On efforts to decouple early universe cosmology and quantum gravity phenomenology: Generalized cosmic censorship

 Whatever is the empirical promise of particular models of an effective cosmos --- including, per the previous paragraph, that they might constitutively guarantee a classical resolution to the standard model, Big Bang singularity --- it is clear that the general approach of empirically studying (only) an effective cosmos rests on the suitability of the generalized cosmic censorship principle.
 Principles are, of course, familiar in cosmological inquiry.
 They are applied to our cosmological data in order that we may epistemically secure any number of scientific beliefs, e.g. that all the familiar conclusions of the standard model --- including impressive inferences about the dark sector --- are descriptively apt \citep{smeenk2020some}.
 So new proposed principles are hardly disqualifying in cosmological inquiry just by their nature.
 But the question is self-evident: why, moving forward, might we endorse this particular new one?

 One thought is that the generalized cosmic censorship principle is a natural extrapolation from its namesake, the cosmic censorship conjectures.
 The cosmic censorship conjectures are themselves broadly popular, so modest inferential leaps from their (conjectural) conclusions are perhaps not unreasonable.
 But the generalized cosmic censorship principle differs from cosmic censorship precisely in virtue of the former's consequence of programmatically endorsing quietism about early universe quantum gravity phenomenology.
-By contrast, the cosmic censorship conjectures are usually understood in terms of the paramount importance of predictability in our classical physics, as the latter are to provide approximate descriptions of an ultimately quantum world.
-The conjectures constrain the physically viable subset of solutions to the classical dynamics of general relativity, on the basis of underlying considerations about unitary quantum gravity spoiling the formation of classically naked singularities.\footnote{This view is closely connected to the black hole evaporation paradox \citep{hawking1976breakdown,wald2001thermodynamics}.
+By contrast, the common thread between the different strengths conjectured of cosmic censorship is usually understood in terms of the paramount importance of predictability in our classical physics, as the latter are to provide approximate descriptions of an ultimately quantum world.
+The cosmic censorship conjectures constrain the physically viable subset of solutions to the classical dynamics of general relativity, on the basis of underlying considerations about unitary quantum gravity spoiling the formation of classically naked singularities.\footnote{This view is closely connected to the black hole evaporation paradox \citep{hawking1976breakdown,wald2001thermodynamics}.
 As is pointed out in the ``Open Issues'' section of \citep{wald2001thermodynamics}, if quantum gravity is not unitary, classical gravitational singularities (that witness violations of cosmic censorship) could represent absolute information loss scenarios --- surely an important clue in ongoing quantum gravity research.}